tgnemecek/core-website/src/collections/pages/learning.md

 ---
 template: ServicePage
-title: CORE Learning
+title: CORE Community
-subtitle: Create Change
+subtitle: Join a global group of The Balance Act leaders, teachers and practitioners
 explanation:
   text: >-
     **We help businesses implement sustainable change** by using the holistic